-If you haven’t grown brussels sprouts before, you are in for a treat.
+If you haven’t grown Brussels sprouts before, you are in for a treat.
 These “baby cabbages” grow on a single stalk like a tiny palm tree.

-Clemson Spineless is a good variety.
+Varieties:Clemson Spineless 80 is a reliable variety.
 It’s called “spineless” because okra plants have tiny hairs (spines) all over them that can cause an allergic reaction.
 You may want to wear gloves when harvesting them in September.

 Parsnips are persnickety…they’re hard to start from seed, but can’t handle being transplanted.
 This is why you don’t see parsnip seedlings at the garden center.
 Also, the seeds don’t keep from year to year, so you need to buy new seeds each year.